Bashir1999/alzheimers_data/README.md

 <img width="778" alt="Screenshot 1403-08-02 at 19 33 31" src="https://github.com/user-attachments/assets/f248ef08-ac2c-42b9-9789-f456fd289a52">

+The data points are widely dispersed, indicating no obvious linear or non-linear relationship between BMI and Diet Quality.
+This suggests that individuals with a high or low BMI can have any level of diet quality, from poor to excellent.

 Avg Cholesterol by Age Group:
 https://vizhub.com/Bashir1999/avgcholester

 <img width="790" alt="Screenshot 1403-08-02 at 19 49 28" src="https://github.com/user-attachments/assets/13857594-8ab8-4d38-84fe-30770736a112">

+The average cholesterol levels fluctuate slightly across different age groups but generally remain within a narrow range of about 220–230 mg/dL.
+This suggests that while there are some variations, cholesterol levels are relatively stable as age increases in this dataset.

+There is a noticeable peak in the 85-89 age group where the average cholesterol level is around 228 mg/dL, followed by a slight decline in the 90-94 age group.
+The lowest average cholesterol level is observed in the 75-79 age group, where it dips below 224 mg/dL.

+The line chart shows a slight downward trend in cholesterol levels from the 70-74 to the 75-79 age group, suggesting that cholesterol levels may decrease slightly in the late 70s.
+However, there is a subsequent rise from the 75-79 to the 80-84 age group, followed by another increase in the 85-89 age group, indicating some variability in older age.

 Relationship between Physical Activity and Alzheimer's Diagnosis: https://vizhub.com/Bashir1999/physical-activity-alzheimers

 <img width="780" alt="Screenshot 1403-08-08 at 17 15 06" src="https://github.com/user-attachments/assets/9e2ced6f-e77e-4992-b3f4-f4d402f29449">

+Across all levels of physical activity (Active, Barely Active, Highly Active, Moderately Active), the "Diagnosis Negative" group consistently has a higher number of patients than the "Diagnosis Positive" group.
+This suggests a trend where higher physical activity levels are associated with a reduced likelihood of an Alzheimer’s diagnosis.
+Among the Moderately Active and Active groups, the difference between "Diagnosis Negative" and "Diagnosis Positive" is the most pronounced, indicating that moderate to high physical activity might offer protective benefits against Alzheimer’s.

+The Barely Active group has the smallest difference between "Diagnosis Negative" and "Diagnosis Positive" counts, suggesting that low physical activity levels may correlate with a higher risk of Alzheimer’s.
+The smaller gap in this category could imply that insufficient activity could be a potential risk factor.

+The Active and Moderately Active groups both have high numbers of "Diagnosis Negative" patients, suggesting that these activity levels might be particularly beneficial for maintaining cognitive health.
+Highly Active individuals also show a larger "Diagnosis Negative" count compared to "Diagnosis Positive," but the difference is less dramatic than in the Moderately Active group, possibly due to fewer people falling into this category or other confounding factors.

+This data suggests that moderate to high levels of physical activity may be beneficial for reducing Alzheimer’s risk.
+Encouraging physical activity, particularly at moderate levels, could be a practical recommendation for promoting cognitive health and potentially lowering Alzheimer’s incidence.
+The observed trend across all physical activity categories supports the idea that even some level of physical activity (as opposed to being barely active) may be protective against Alzheimer’s.